wajidbaba/global.hackathon/Teams/A-A-Team/ABOUT.md

 =======
 I'm Alton and I love coding.
 I am an engineering student at the University of Waterloo following my dreams to learn more about computers.
 I have prior experience in Python, Turing, C#, SQL, as well as PHP and more expertise in Java, Java-Android, Objective C, HTML, and CSS.
 I am currently learning Javascript to complement my knowledge in HTML and CSS for this hackaton.
 Besides coding, I am an avid swimmer and I also like to tell really lame jokes.
 What's brown and sticky?
 Hint: It's not what you think it is.

-Oh, by the way, life is like a mushroom.
+By the way, life is like a mushroom.

 Adrienne